-Identifying and protecting the tranquillity of outdoor places has become increasingly important as the population density of our continues to grow across our towns and countryside.
+Identifying and protecting the tranquillity of outdoor places has become increasingly important as population density continues to grow across our towns and countryside.

 Since 2012 Planning Policy for England has required local planning policies and planning decisions to identify and protect tranquil spaces.
 Though it was a progressive step, this guidance didn’t state how to assess existing or likely levels of tranquillity.